Give us a call 800.783.8881

 So even if you’re still reeling from last storm season, check out these tips on preparing for hurricane season.

-Review Your Home Insurance Policies
+Hurricane Preparedness Step 1: Review Your Home Insurance Policies

 The first step to preparing for hurricane season is to review your insurance policies.

 It’s important to know what your policy covers and what it doesn’t cover.
 Make sure you have adequate coverage for your home, personal property, and any additional living expenses that may arise if you need to evacuate.
 Consider purchasing flood insurance if you live in a flood-prone area, as most homeowners’ insurance policies do not cover flood damage.
+Even if you aren’t in a high-risk flood zone, flood insurance is a valuable policy to have, and it’s probably not as costly as you think.

 It’s also important to understand your policy’s deductibles and limits.